Can You Use Etc In An Essay

 Current Trends

 In contemporary academic writing, there is a growing emphasis on clarity and specificity.
-Many instructors and style guides encourage students to avoid vague language and provide concrete examples whenever possible.
-Also, this trend has led to a slight decrease in the use of *etc. So naturally, * in favor of more descriptive phrasing.
-Worth adding: instead of using *etc. *, writers are often advised to use phrases like "such as," "including," or "for example" followed by a representative sample of items.
+Because of that, many instructors and style guides encourage students to avoid vague language and provide concrete examples whenever possible.
+This trend has led to a slight decrease in the use of etc. in favor of more descriptive phrasing.
+Instead of using etc., writers are often advised to use phrases like "such as," "including," or "for example" followed by a representative sample of items.

 Additionally, the rise of digital publishing and online academic resources has made it easier to include more extensive lists without significantly increasing the length of a document.
-Because of that, online appendices, supplementary materials, and hyperlinks allow writers to provide additional details for interested readers without cluttering the main text.
-This development further reduces the need for abbreviations like *etc Not complicated — just consistent..
+Think about it: online appendices, supplementary materials, and hyperlinks allow writers to provide additional details for interested readers without cluttering the main text.
+This development further reduces the need for abbreviations like *etc.

 Data and Popular Opinions